-4457 If the subject profile is an abstract profile, the following statement shall be included as the last paragraph 4458 at the end of the summary: 4459 "This abstract profile shall not be directly implemented; implementations shall be based on a profile that is derived from this profile."
-4460 4461 An example of a summary is provided in A.2.
-4462 10.4.5.5 Requirements for the specification of the table of profile references 4463 If the table of s is specified in a separate subclause within the "Synopsis" clause (see 10.4.5.2), that 4464 subclause shall be named "Profile references".
-4465 If the subject profile references other profiles, the requirements for s shall be listed in a table of s, as 4466 defined in this subclause.
-In that table each shall conform to the requirements in 7.9.
-4467 The table of s shall be labeled: "Profile references".
-In Table 7, requirements for columns in the table of s are defined.
+- Further paragraphs may provide more detailed summary information, including text that describes the usage of the central and the scoping class adaptations. - If the subject profile is an abstract profile, the following statement shall be included as the last paragraph at the end of the summary: - "This abstract profile shall not be directly implemented; implementations shall be based on a profile that is derived from this profile." - 4196 An example of a summary is provided in A.2.

+4197 10.4.5.6 Requirements for the specification of the table of profile references

+- 4198 If the table of profile references is specified in a separate subclause within the "Synopsis" clause (see 4199 10.4.5.3), that subclause shall be named "Profile references". - If the subject profile references other profiles, the requirements for profile references shall be listed in a table of profile references, as defined in this subclause.
+In that table each profile reference shall conform to the requirements in 7.9. - The table of profile references shall be labeled: "Profile references".
+In Table 7, requirements for columns in the table of profile references are defined.
 Each required column is described by an entry in the list provided in Table 7.
-Each list entry 4468 4469 starts with the required name of the table column in bold face, followed by a dash and the requirements for cells under that column.
-4470 4471 Table 7 - Requirements for columns of the table of s Profile reference name - Cell values shall state the name of the within the subject profile; see 7.9.1.
-Profile name - Cell values shall state the registered name of the referenced profile: see 0.
-Organization - Cell values shall state the registered organization of the referenced profile; see 0.
-Version - Cell values shall state the value of the major and the minor version identifier of the registered version of the referenced profile that is minimally required by the subject profile; see 0.
-Relationship - Cell values shall state the type of the ; see 7.9.1.2.
-Description - Cell values shall conform to the following rules: A short description of the referenced profile and its relationship to the subject profile shall be provided.
-The short description should focus on the use of the referenced profile in the context of the subject profile.
-For conditional profiles the condition shall be specified using one of the mechanisms specified in 7.4.
-If the text in the "Description" cell would exceed a reasonable amount of words (about 20 words), the description shall be put in a separate subclause of the "Synopsis" clause that is referenced from the cell.
-4472 If the subject profile does not reference other profiles, this shall be stated using the phrase "No references 4473 to other profiles are defined in this profile."
-In this case, the table shall not be included.
-4474 An example of a table of s is provided in Annex A.2.
-10.4.5.6 Requirements for the specification of the tables of registry references 4475 4476 If the tables of registry references are specified in a separate subclause within the "Synopsis" clause (see 10.4.5.2), that subclause shall be named "Registry references".
-4477 4478 If the subject profile references message registries, the message registry references shall be listed in a 4479 table of message registry references, as defined in this subclause.
-The table of message registry references shall be labeled: "Message registry references".
+Each list entry starts with the required name of the table column in bold face, followed by a dash and the requirements for cells under that column.

+Table 7 - Requirements for columns of the table of profile references

+Profile reference name - Cell values shall state the name of the profile reference within the subject profile; see 7.9.1.

+Profile name - Cell values shall state the registered name of the referenced profile; see 7.9.1.3.

+Organization - Cell values shall state the registered organization of the referenced profile; see 7.9.1.3.

+Version - Cell values shall state the value of the major and the minor version identifier of the registered version of the referenced profile that is minimally required by the subject profile; see 7.9.1.3.

+Relationship - Cell values shall state the type of the profile reference; see 7.9.1.2.

+Description - Cell values shall conform to the following rules:

+- A short description of the referenced profile and its relationship to the subject profile shall be provided.
+The short description should focus on the use of the referenced profile in the context of the subject profile. - For conditional profiles the condition shall be specified using one of the mechanisms specified in 7.4. - If the text in the "Description" cell would exceed a reasonable amount of words (about 20 words), the description shall be put in a separate subclause of the "Synopsis" clause that is referenced from the cell. - If the subject profile does not reference other profiles, this shall be stated using the phrase "No references to other profiles are defined in this profile."
+In this case, the table shall not be included. - 4210 An example of a table of profile references is provided in Annex A.2.

+4211 10.4.5.7 Requirements for the specification of the tables of registry references